1. Overall Commitment to Quality

 - Communications about administrative and tutorial matters will be answered within 5 working days of receipt.

-- Letters where a longer time-scale is required for a complete answer will be acknowledged, the delay explained, and an indication given of when a full answer can be expected.
+- Where a longer time-scale is required for a complete answer to a query or complaint this will be acknowledged, the delay explained, and an indication given of when a full answer can be expected.

 6. Enrolment and contract practices

 - Students will be enrolled quickly and efficiently and sent study material quickly.
 Study material will be despatched within 5 working days of receipt of an enrolment or delivered at the commencement of studies.